Native positioning service

-Last updated on December 7th, 2022
+Last updated on April 26th, 2024

 The native positioning is an additional service on top of data uplink subscription, the data uplink service is thus required to activate the service.

-Service | Description | Specifications | Pricing |
+Service | Description | Specifications |

-Native positioning | 1 position every 4 received transmission, in average |
+Native positioning | 1 position every 4 received transmissions, on average |

 |